 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Nanto Bank reported total carbon emissions of approximately 5,164,000 kg CO2e.
-This figure includes 1,410,000 kg CO2e from Scope 1 emissions, which are direct emissions from owned or controlled sources, and 3,755,000 kg CO2e from Scope 2 emissions, primarily related to purchased electricity.
-Notably, Scope 3 emissions were significantly higher, amounting to about 8,897,125,000 kg CO2e, with the majority stemming from investments (approximately 8,895,074,000 kg CO2e) and employee commuting (about 1,965,000 kg CO2e).
-Comparatively, in 2022, Nanto Bank's total emissions were around 5,091,000 kg CO2e, with Scope 1 emissions at 1,517,000 kg CO2e and Scope 2 emissions at 3,574,000 kg CO2e.
-The Scope 3 emissions for that year were approximately 2,311,000 kg CO2e.
-Nanto Bank has set ambitious reduction targets, aiming for a 30% reduction in both Scope 1 and Scope 2 emissions by 2030, using FY2013 as the baseline year.
-This commitment reflects the bank's proactive approach to mitigating its carbon footprint and aligns with industry standards for climate action.
-The emissions data is not cascaded from any parent organization, indicating that Nanto Bank independently reports its carbon emissions and climate commitments.
+In 2023, Nanto Bank reported total carbon emissions of approximately 5,164,000 kg CO2e, with Scope 1 emissions at about 1,410,000 kg CO2e, Scope 2 emissions at approximately 3,755,000 kg CO2e, and significant Scope 3 emissions reaching about 8,897,125,000 kg CO2e.
+The Scope 3 emissions included substantial contributions from investments (approximately 8,895,074,000 kg CO2e) and employee commuting (about 1,965,000 kg CO2e).
+Nanto Bank has set ambitious reduction targets, aiming for a 30% reduction in CO2 emissions for both Scope 1 and Scope 2 by 2030, compared to the fiscal year 2013 levels.
+This commitment reflects the bank's proactive approach to addressing climate change and reducing its carbon footprint.
+The bank's emissions data is not cascaded from a parent organization, indicating that it independently reports its emissions and climate commitments.
+Nanto Bank's initiatives align with industry standards, demonstrating a commitment to sustainability and responsible banking practices.

 Access structured emissions data, company-specific emission factors, and source documents